drblue9001/blockchain-backpack/website/part4.md

 From the user standpoint, there's a loss of convenience.
 While the trade conformation emails Valve currently sends aren't exactly convenient, it does mean you can trade from anywhere you have a browser.
 With the system I'm proposing, you'd have to have a dedicated hardware dongle to sign transactions.

 Likewise, the user is now on the hook for paying transaction fees to the Ethereum network.
-I personally am fine with paying a couple of cents per transaction, especially to protect my hundreds of dollars of Unusuals, but this does mean that it will never make economic sense for the majority of free item drops, which are worth a penny, if that.
+I personally am fine with paying a couple of cents per transaction, especially to protect my thousands of dollars of Unusuals, but this does mean that it will never make economic sense for the majority of free item drops, which are worth a penny, if that.

 Likewise, there's the cost of hardware.
 I assume that Valve could manufacture hardware much cheaper than any of the current Bitcoin hardware wallets.
 This would still be a cost for the users.
 It's one that I'd pay, and that I think many people would be willing to pay for, but it is still an up front cost.